OMG, Cardi B. Is Going To Be The Opening Performer At The 2018 MTV Video Music Awards

-Cardi B. Will Be The 2018 MTV Video Music Awards’ Opening Performer In Her Return To The Spotlight
+Cardi B Will Be The 2018 MTV Video Music Awards’ Opening Performer In Her Return To The Spotlight — UPDATE

 “WANNA PARTY WITH CARDI??? @iamcardib will open the 2018 @VMAs.
 You don’t wanna miss this.
 August 20th at 9p on MTV #VMAs”